ezoerner/c-star-path-j/README.md

 To include C* Path in your project, use one of the following dependencies.
 Generally either the CQL or thrift dependency is used, but not both.

+To include CQL module:

     <dependency>
         <groupId>com.ebuddy.cassandra</groupId>
         <artifactId>cql-data-access</artifactId>
         <version>2.2.1</version>
     </dependency>

+Or include the Thrift module:

     <dependency>
         <groupId>com.ebuddy.cassandra</groupId>